GeminiDRSoftware/GHOSTDR/ghostdr/docs/usermanuals/GHOST_UsersManual/recipes.rst

-After the flat field has been created, the spectrograph apertures are fit using a ``polyfit`` approach. ``DRAGONS`` will read in the appropriate aperture model from the ``lookups`` system, fit it to the flat field, and store the resulting model in the calibrations system.
+After the flat field has been created, the spectrograph apertures are fit using a ``polyfit`` approach. ``DRAGONS`` will read in the appropriate aperture model from the ``lookups`` system, fit it to the flat field, and append the resulting model to a new extension in the output flat file.

 The selection of the appropriate ``polyfit`` model to start with is determined by the spectrograph arm, resolution, and the date the observations are made on.
 Ideally, there will only be one model per arm and resolution combination; however, spectrograph maintenance (i.e. dis- and re-assembly) may result in the model changing at a specific point in time.
-Therefore, the RecipeSystem *should* (see below) automatically choose the most recent applicable model for the dataset being considered.
+Therefore, the RecipeSystem will automatically choose the most recent applicable starting model for the dataset being considered.

-.. note:: Date-based model selection is currently not implemented - instead,
-          only a single model is provided for each arm/resolution combination.
-          This is sufficient for testing involving the simulator data.
-          Date-based selection will be implemented soon.

 The process behind ``makeProcessedFlatG`` is summarized in the following flowchart (thanks Kathleen Labrie):